Smith-Steve/VanityPhone-AWS-Project/README.md

 The data that was entered into the database would only contain 5 numbers, instead of the array that it does.
 This was something I had planned to go back and correct but did not have the time to do in the end.
 Instead, a number of arrays are inserted which between them contain at least 5 words.

 I also would have implemented number testing for numbers with 0 and 1.
+There was also plenty of room to determine if there were 3 letter words and 5 letters at least.
+Had there been more time, I'd have gotten around to this as well.

 I feel that I came up with a good solution.
 Continually cutting the array of words down to a manageable number was a good method.
 I feel that there are several functions I could have written into the application that would have made it faster though.
 For example, I could have created a function testing for 2/3 letter sequences that do not occur next to each other in the English language.
 I could then have deleted some of the 3 letter strings before they're run against the dictionary file.